xoxoxoxooxoxoxox/Frequent-Itemsets/README.md

 # Frequent-Itemsets
-The file contains the Apriori algorithm that uses to discover all frenquent itemsets.
+This folder file contains the Apriori algorithm and SON algorithm that uses to discover all frenquent itemsets.

+Part I - Apriori:

 [Input]<br />
 The input file is a single line of nested JSON array, within the array, each basket is represented as a JSON array of integers representing item numbers.
 A sample file is as follows: <br /><br />